tedyoung/leanpub-formatting/Spacing_and_Monospaced_Text.md

 This chapter covers all things about spacing (both individual spaces and space between lines and paragraphs).

-> The examples here are formatted such that the actual text that Leanpub will format is first in monospace and the results are formatted by Leanpub, i.e., if you copied the monospaced text and pasted it into a Leanpub file, you'd see the text under "Produces:".
+A> The examples here are formatted such that the actual text that Leanpub will format is first in monospace and the results are formatted by Leanpub, i.e., if you copied the monospaced text and pasted it into a Leanpub file, you'd see the text under "Produces:".

 ## Embedded spaces